 When setting up your campaign, you will have to choose between fixed and flexible campaign funding options.

-With a flexible funding campaign, it doesn’t matter whether you meet your goal or no. You will get to collect whatever amount that you raised, and a 5% platform fee will be charged on that amount.
+With a flexible funding campaign, it doesn’t matter whether you meet your goal or not.
+You will get to collect whatever amount you raise, and a 5% platform fee will be charged on that amount.
 As a campaigner, you will receive the funding immediately when you raise it, regardless if you meet your goal.
 Please note that Indiegogo also withholds another 5% of the funds you raised until you deliver your product to all the backers.

 With a fixed funding campaign, you will only get to keep the money you raised if you meet your campaign goal.
 Otherwise, you won’t receive any funding, and no fees will be charged.

 *Note: You are allowed to set a funding period of 60 days, but Indiegogo recommends setting it for less than 40, even 30, to give the backers a sense of urgency.

 Aside from the platform fee, Indiegogo also charges a transaction fee every time they send your funds to you.
 The payment processing fees amount to 2.9% + $0.30 for every pledge made by third-party credit cards.
 Also, note that you will be charged a $25 wire fee if you transfer USD to a non-US bank.

 The payment processing fees depend on the location and currency that you ran your campaign with.
-After reading this Indiegogo review, it’s recommended that you consult with your bank.
+After this review, it’s recommended that you consult with your bank.
 You should enter the bank information for your campaign only and only after doing so.
 Indiegogo doesn’t hold itself responsible in case of any additional fees your bank may charge.

 *Note: You will start receiving the funds you raised within 15 business days after the end of your campaign.